This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I hope you make this recipe and put some food on your table.
 Leave a comment and share a star rating so you can let others know how much you love this recipe.
 This helps show others that this is a recipe they, too, can make, enjoy, and love!

-Ginger & Peach Drop Biscuits
+Peach Drop Biscuits

 4.75 from 4 votes

-So much easier to make than regular biscuits, these ginger and Ppach drop biscuits are the essence of summer.
+So much easier to make than regular biscuits, these ginger and peach drop biscuits are the essence of summer.
 They're flavored with diced peaches and a few simple ingredients that could easily make them the perfect biscuit!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 15 minutes
+Cook: 15 minutes

-Total Time 35 minutes
+Total: 35 minutes

-Servings 8 biscuits
+Servings: 8 biscuits

 Ingredients